Flowers in the Attic (1987 film): Plot

 After the sudden death of their father, teenagers Chris and Cathy Dollanganger and 5-year-old twins Cory and Carrie are forced to travel with their mother Corrine to live with her wealthy parents, who disowned her years ago.

 Corrine's mother Olivia, a religious fanatic, takes in her daughter and grandchildren on the condition that the children must be sequestered in a locked room, so her dying husband Malcolm will never know of their existence.
 The children are shut inside one of the mansion's bedrooms, with access only to the attic via a secret stairway.
 Their grandmother reveals the truth of what caused Corrine to be stricken from her father's will: Corrine's husband was her father's half-brother, making their children the product of incest.
-Returning to the children that night, Corinne is forced to show that she has been bullwhipped by her mother as punishment for marrying her uncle and having children.
+Returning to the children that night, Corinne is forced to show that she has been bullwhipped by her mother as punishment for marrying her uncle and having his children.
 Corrine explains that because her father does not know about the children, she still has a chance to inherit his fortune when he soon dies.

-The children struggle with their confinement as their mother's visits become infrequent, and clash with their strict grandmother.
+The children struggle with their confinement as their mother's visits become infrequent, and they clash with their strict grandmother.
 Olivia becomes obsessed with the belief that Chris and Cathy are lovers, echoing Corrine and her uncle.
 Finding them sleeping in the same bed, Olivia smashes Cathy's ballerina music box, her father's gift.
-She discovers the siblings talking while Cathy is bathing, and Chris chases her away, but Olivia ambushes Cathy in the bedroom, locks Chris in the closet, and hacks off Cathy's hair.
-She starves them for a week, and Chris is forced to feed Cory his own blood.
+She discovers the siblings talking while Cathy is bathing.
+Chris chases her away, but Olivia ambushes Cathy in the bedroom, locks Chris in the closet and hacks off Cathy's hair.
+She starves them for a week and Chris is forced to feed Cory his own blood.

 The children are often sick, especially Cory and Carrie.
-Chris and Cathy remove the hinges from their locked door to occasionally sneak out, and discover their mother has been living a life of luxury and dating a young lawyer, Bart Winslow.
-She visits them and they confront her for neglecting them, but she storms out.
-Cory becomes deathly ill, and Olivia and Corrine agree to take him to the hospital, but Corrine returns to inform the children that Cory has died.
-The children are devastated, but find their pet mouse dead after eating a cookie Cory did not finish.
+Chris and Cathy remove the hinges from their locked door to occasionally sneak out where they discover that their mother has been living a life of luxury and dating a young lawyer, Bart Winslow.
+Corrine visits the kids and they confront her for neglecting them, but she storms out.
+Cory becomes deathly ill.
+Olivia and Corrine agree to take him to the hospital, but Corrine returns to inform the children that Cory has died.
+The children are devastated, but they find their pet mouse dead after eating a cookie Cory did not finish.
 Chris discovers that Cory and the mouse were killed by arsenic in the sugar on the cookies they are served with breakfast.
 Believing their grandmother has been poisoning them, the siblings decide to escape.